Emanant and emergent symmetry-topological-order from low-energy spectrum: SymTO and nearby gapped phases

 \subsection{$D_8$ quantum double $\eD(D_8)$}

-The $D_8$ quantum double $\eD(D_8)$ has 22 types of anyons, whose quantum dimensions and topological spins are given by Table \ref{tab:d8-anyon}.
-Its chiral central charge is $c = 0$ and its total quantum dimension is $D^2 = \sum_i d_i^2 = 64$.
+The $D_8$ quantum double $\eD(D_8)$ has 22 types of anyons, whose quantum dimensions and topological spins are given in Table \ref{tab:d8-anyon}.
+It is non-chiral, i.e., its chiral central charge is $c = 0$, and its total quantum dimension is $D^2 = \sum_i d_i^2 = 64$.
 Every anyon is self-conjugate.
 The $S$-matrix and the fusion rule of $D_8$ quantum double are given in Appendix \ref{fusionD8}.

 The automorphism group of $D_8$ quantum double from anyon permutation is given by $S_4$, which contains the following 24 permutations of anyon types \begingroup \allowdisplaybreaks